The One World Team

 Kierna Mayo, VP & Executive Editor, She/Her

 Kierna’s editorial career began with covering hip hop culture in the ‘90s.
-Kierna is the co-founder of Honey magazine and the former editor-in-chief of Ebony magazine.
-Her writing has appeared in Essence, Marie Claire, The New York Times, Vibe, The Smithsonian and other outlets.
+Kierna is the founding editor-in-chief of Honey magazine and a former editor-in-chief of Ebony magazine.
+Her writing has appeared in Essence, The New York Times, Vibe, The Smithsonian and in collections including And It Don’t Stop: The Best Hip Hop Journalism of the Last 25 Years.
+More recently, she penned the forward to Ride or Die: A Feminist Manifesto for the Well-Being of Black Women by Shanita Hubbard.
 Kierna is a Folio 100 and Root 100 honoree, and her work in media has earned distinguished honors from GLAAD and the NAACP.
 Kierna is a founding member of The Kennedy Center Hip Hop Culture Council.
-A guest cultural commentator on CNN Tonight, she’s also appeared in documentaries including Showtime’s We Need to Talk About Cosby and HBO’s On the Record among others.
+A CNN guest commentator, she’s also appeared in documentaries including Showtime’s We Need to Talk About Cosby and HBO’s On the Record.
 Kierna imagines herself both cultural critic and culture creator.
 Receipts?
-Her 2021 award-winning podcast series Culturati.
+Her vintage, award-winning podcast series Culturati and her new column at Hammer & Hope, The Kierna Diaspora.

 Elizabeth Méndez Berry, VP & Executive Editor, She/Her